reinacchi/Neko-Love/README.md

 1. Create a folder inside `assets/<name>`
 2. Add your image files there

-No extra routes need to be added since they are managed automatically.
+No extra routes need to be added to the code since they are managed automatically.

 ---